Feel free to check out our JBU Engineering Facebook page for even more cool facts.

-Several JBU Engineering students "Eaglenauts" compete each year in the annual NASA Lunabotics Mining Competition at Kennedy Space Center in Florida.
+Several JBU Engineering students "Eaglenauts" compete each year in the annual NASA Lunabotics Mining Competition at Kennedy Space Center.
 Once again JBU was represented well by the 2013 Lunabotics team at NASA’s fourth annual Lunabotics Competition held at Kennedy Space Center in Florida.
 In 2012, our team placed fourth overall.
 They brought home second in the "Systems Engineering Paper" category, third in the "Outreach Award" category, and fourth in the "Lunar Dirt Mining" category.
 In 2013, our team brought home awards for second in “Oral Presentation” and third in “Systems Engineering Paper” categories.
-Fifty teams from all over the world participated in 2013 mining competition.
+50 teams from all over the world participated in 2013 mining competition.

 Check out our JBU Lunabotics Facebook Page!

 Every spring, a dozen enthusiastic engineering students get together on a Saturday morning for the JBU Computer Programming Competition.
 They work intensely in teams for five hours, using programming to solve a set of logical challenges.
 Student teams are allowed to use C++, C#, C or Java to solve the problems, and the teams that solve the most problems in the shortest amount of time win prizes.
 The opportunity for students to hone their programming and problem solving skills helps to prepare them for real-world engineering jobs.
 For more information, read the press release from our very own Threefold Advocate.

 Space Grant Consortium